How to Number CBU Cluster Mailboxes

-Yet one of the most overlooked aspects of cluster mailboxes is perhaps one of the most important as it affects the efficient and safe use of the cluster mailbox units on an every day basis: the numbering of the CBU mailbox tenant doors for easy identification.
+Yet one of the most overlooked aspects of cluster mailboxes is perhaps one of the most important as it affects the efficient and safe use of the mailboxes on an every day basis: the numbering of the CBU mailbox tenant doors for easy identification.

-Upon order, each CBU mailbox can be customized with specific numbers for each mailbox (or shipped standard with numbering from 1 to the maximum number of units in the CBU).
+Upon order, each CBU mailbox can be customized with specific numbers for each mailbox (or shipped standard with numbering from 1 to the maximum number of units).
 So when an order is placed, what are the best practices in terms of numbering cluster mailboxes?

 In this article, you’ll discover three best practices that will guide you as you place your next order for a CBU mailbox:

 When tenant safety is considered, tenant retention is preserved (and so are profits).
 Every tenant enjoys living in a community where he or she feels safe and secure.
 And one way to ensure tenant security is counter-intuitive to most complex administrators and designers; the tendency of administrators and designers is to match the CBU mailbox unit numbers to the condominium or apartment numbers in the complex.
 And while it seems like common sense to a builder who wants to make it easy for everyone to remember which mailbox goes with which apartment or condo unit, unfortunately it also makes sense to common thieves who can use these numbers to quickly target victims in the complex.

 What would be the easy fix?
 Avoid matching the CBU mailbox numbers to the tenant unit numbers in your complex.